Temple Adas Israel (Brownsville, Tennessee): Architecture

 Temple Adas Israel is a modest example of Gothic Revival architecture and was modeled after the United Hebrew Congregation Temple in Louisville, Kentucky.
 It originally featured a small steeple, an extremely rare feature for a synagogue.

 A particularly beautiful suite of thirteen stained glass windows, arched in Gothic style, were installed in 1910.
 The window above the Torah ark is unusual in a synagogue as it depicts a large, realistic human eye, similar to the Eye of Providence found on the one-dollar bill and in Masonic iconography.

-The building underwent a major renovation in the 1920s; the wooden siding was replaced with brick, the steeple was removed, and new pews and an organ were installed.
+The building underwent a major renovation in the 1920s under the leadership of Abe Sternberger.
+The wooden siding was replaced with brick, the steeple was removed, the rostrum was enlarged, and new pews and an organ were installed.